Pino Palladino

 Giuseppe Henry "Pino" Palladino (born 17 October 1957) is a Welsh musician, songwriter, and record producer.
-A prolific session bassist, he has played bass for acts such as The Who, the John Mayer Trio, Nine Inch Nails, Gary Numan, Jeff Beck and D'Angelo.
+A session bassist, he has played bass for a number of acts such as the Who, the John Mayer Trio, Gary Numan, Paul Young, Don Henley, David Gilmour, Go West, Tears for Fears, Nine Inch Nails, Jeff Beck, Adele and D'Angelo.

 Early life

 The son of a Welsh mother and Italian father (from Campobasso), Giuseppe Henry Palladino was born in Cardiff on 17 October 1957.
-He attended a Catholic school.
-He began playing guitar at age 14 and bass guitar at 17.
-He bought his first fretless bass one year later, playing mostly R&B, funk and reggae with a rock and roll backbeat.
+He was raised Catholic attended a Catholic school.
+He began playing guitar at age 14, due to the influence of his parish priest, and bass guitar at 17, after his priest took him to a Ralph McTell concert featuring bassist Danny Thompson.
+He bought his first fretless bass one year later, influenced by Motown music and playing mostly R&B, funk and reggae with a rock and roll backbeat.
+He was also drawn to jazz and took classical guitar lessons.

 Career

-Palladino was drawn to Motown and jazz at an early age, and took classical guitar lessons.
-He liked Led Zeppelin and Yes and started a rock band.